Norwegian tycoon arrested, suspected of killing missing wife

 Tom Hagen, a media-shy real estate investor and owner of an electric company, was arrested on his way to work, chief police investigator Tommy Broeske said.

-The case had made headlines in the Scandinavian country, where police first reported that Anne-Elizabeth Falkevik Hagen had been abducted.
+Police first reported that Anne-Elizabeth Falkevik Hagen, 69, had been abducted.
 Police had been told of her disappearance on Oct.
 31, 2018, but didn’t publicly speak about it until Jan.
 9, 2019, after which hundreds of tips poured in.

 “The case is characterized by a clearly planned deception,” Broeske told a news conference Tuesday in Oslo.
 “As other hypotheses have been weakened, suspicions against Tom Hagen have gradually been strengthened.”